NeuroTechX/bci-workshop/INSTRUCTIONS.md

 Alternatively, if you have ```git``` installed on your computer, you can clone the repository by calling ```git clone https://github.com/NeuroTechX/bci-workshop.git``` in the command line.

-Exercise 02 uses support vector machine (SVM) algorithm to perform classification.
+Exercise 02 uses the Support Vector Machine (SVM) algorithm to perform classification.
 Pre-build binaries of the [LIBSVM](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) are provided for 64-bit versions of MATLAB and Octave.

 ## Exercise 1: A simple neurofeedback interface